Quantum Error Correction for Quantum Memories: 2D (Topological) Error Correction

 \subsubsection{Topological Qubits and CNOT via Braiding}

 A different way of encoding multiple qubits and realizing a CNOT gate was first proposed in \cite{RHG:threshold, BM:deform}.
-The disadvantage of this method is that it has an additional qubit overhead.
-A distance-3 smooth hole qubit (see the description below) costs many more than 13 physical qubits but such overhead or redundancy could also lead to greater robustness.
+In this method one considers a single sheet for the whole computation in which holes are made which encode logical qubits.
+By moving holes around, or `deforming the stabilizer', one can execute a CNOT gate.
+This method is also the one that is analyzed in \cite{fowler:practical} with the goal of giving a detailed overview of the procedures and practical space-time overhead.
+One possible disadvantage of this method is that it has an additional qubit overhead.
+A distance-3 smooth hole qubit (see the description below) costs many more than 13 physical qubits.
+A detailed comparative overhead analysis has not yet been performed between the separate sheet layout+lattice surgery scheme and this scheme. \\

-In order to see how to encode multiple qubits we start with a simple square sheet with all smooth boundaries which encodes no qubits, Fig.~\ref{fig:surhole}(a).
-For a sheet with all smooth boundaries, the star operators are linearly-dependent while the plaquette operators are linearly independent so that no qubit is encoded.
+In order to see how to encode multiple qubits, we start with a simple square sheet with all smooth boundaries which encodes no qubits, Fig.~\ref{fig:surhole}(a) \footnote{On a $L \times L$ lattice there are $2L(L+1)$ qubits, $L^2+(L+1)^2$ stabilizer checks and one linear dependency between the star operators, hence zero encoded qubits.}.
 To encode qubits one makes a {\em hole} in the lattice, that is, one removes some checks from the stabilizer ${\cal S}$.
 This is a change in topology which affects the code space dimension.
 In stabilizer terms: when we remove one plaquette, say, $B_{p_*}$ for some $p_*$ from the stabilizer ${\calS}$, then $B_{p_*}$ is no longer an element in $\calS$ but still commutes with ${\cal S}$, therefore $B_{p_*}$ is a logical operator.
 The matching logical operator which anti-commutes with it starts at the hole and goes to the boundary.
 This encoded qubit has poor distance namely $d=4$ as $B_{p*}$ is of weight 4.
 We can modify this procedure in two ways such that logical qubits have a large distance and its logical operators do not relate to the boundary.
-The particular choice of logical qubits will allow one to do a CNOT by moving holes.
+The particular choice of logical qubits will allow one to do a CNOT by moving holes. \\